-- Collection of surface soil samples for visual and/or olfactory evidence of contamination and laboratory analyses. - Advancement of boreholes to collect subsurface fill/soil samples for visual and/or olfactory evidence of contamination and laboratory analysis, to install temporary and/or permanent monitoring wells in the overburden groundwater, and for installation of soil vapor sampling points. - Development of the newly installed monitoring wells.
-Purging and collection of groundwater samples for laboratory analysis from the newly installed overburden monitoring wells. - Collection of soil vapor samples. - Collection of quality control field samples for laboratory analysis. - Collection of equipment rinse blank samples. - Collection of investigation-derived waste samples for laboratory analysis.
+- Advancement of boreholes to collect subsurface fill/soil samples for visual and/or olfactory evidence of contamination and laboratory analysis, to install monitoring wells, and for installation of soil vapor sampling points. - Development of monitoring wells.
+Purging and collection of groundwater samples for laboratory analysis from the monitoring wells. - Collection of soil vapor samples. - Collection of quality control field samples for laboratory analysis. - Collection of equipment rinse blank samples. - Collection of investigation-derived waste samples for laboratory analysis.